How to Negotiate Salary for Your Next Career Move

 Research Online

-Learn more by talking to colleagues who have been in similar roles or reaching out via professional networks as well doing brainstorming members within professional organizations.
+Learn more by talking to people who have had similar roles or reaching out via professional networks and brainstorming with members within professional organizations.

-Time spent preparing for any negotiations is always a good time spent.
-You’ll feel more confident when making your case if you have a clearly defined set of talk points that you have outlined ahead of time.
+Preparing for any negotiation is always time well spent.
+You’ll be more confident when making your case if you have a clear set of talk points that you have outlined prior to the time.

-Here are a few ideas of things you may want to consider to include in your salary negotiation:
+Here are some ideas of what you may want to consider during your salary negotiation:

 • Training and certification